naim-py/Feature-Engineering/README.md

 # Feature-Engineering
-uses some module such as pandas,numpy,sklearn,encoders
+uses some module such as pandas,numpy,sklearn,encoders step by step